onlinehub0808/-smart-contract-best-practices/docs/recommendations.md

 }
 ```

 The idea is straight forward: if an address contains code, it's not an EOA but a contract account.
-However, a contract does not have source code available during construction.
+However, **a contract does not have source code available during construction**.
 This means that while the constructor is running, it can make calls to other contracts, but `extcodesize` for its address returns zero.
 Below is a minimal example that shows how this check can be circumvented:

 ```sol
 contract OnlyForEOA {